-In general, employers are always responsible for health and safety in workplaces.
+In overall level, employers are always responsible for health and safety in workplaces.
 The health and safety laws apply to all businesses and those determine the basic precautions and responsibilities that applies to everyone.
 A significant part of this responsibility is risk management beginning with hazard identification.
 Every type of hazard which may be potentially harmful to employees must be identified, and suitable controls must be in place to mitigate those risks.
 The responsibility for providing a safe place to work is not only limited to employees but also includes other stakeholders such as contractors, cleaners, visitors and others who may be affected by their activities.

-Even though management faces most of the responsibility for safe workplace provision, the participation of others should not be ignored.
+Even though management faces the majority of the responsibility for safe workplace provision, the participation of others should not be ignored.
 Full participation of all employees is the most effective way to create a safe working environment - whether with enzymes or any other potentially hazardous substances.
 Employees should be consulted in any decision-making process regarding risk management practices and solutions.

-Risk management measures should always be based on a hierarchy of controls (Figure 2).
+Risk management measures should always be based on a hierarchy of controls.
 This means that the exposure should primarily be prevented by eliminating or substituting the hazard.
-If this is not possible then exposure should be controlled by isolating the hazard or reducing it by means of engineering controls and/or design.
+If this is not possible then exposure should be controlled by isolating the hazard or reducing it by means of engineering and/or design.
 In addition, administrative controls may be used such as the imposition of safe working practices & procedures.
 The final measure for reducing the exposure is the use of appropriate personal protective equipment (PPE).

-Risk management processes should include the management of chemicals in the workplace.
-The REACH Regulation (1907/2006) requires that adequate control of risks be demonstrated for identified uses of substances and gives a clear framework of precautions that must be in place before any kind of hazardous substances are used.
+Risk management processes must include the management of chemicals in the workplace.
+The REACH Regulation (1907/2006) requires that adequate control of risks to be demonstrated for identified uses of substances and gives a clear framework of precautions that must be in place before any kind of hazardous substances are used.
+Chemical manufacturers and suppliers must generate exposure scenarios for their end users.
+The exposure scenario contains the appropriate RMMS and OCs, which ensure that all the risks arising from the use of the substance can be controlled appropriately.
+A very good way of communicating chemical safety of each substance is the SDS.
+SDS must be kept in workplace and the content of those should be openly communicated to all employees who might be affected by those.